 The area around Chile’s San Pedro De Atacama is absolutely stunning but due to the high altitudes here you should to plan your itinerary carefully to minimise any chances of getting altitude sickness.
 Below I have outlined the best activities and excursions in and around San Pedro in the best order, as well as recommending tour companies, restaurants and top tips for visiting San Pedro.
 Read on for the perfect San Pedro De Atacama itinerary!

 San Pedro de Atacama is a small pueblo town located in the north of Chile.
-Whilst there are only 2,500 inhabitants living in San Pedro, it is a really popular place for tourists to visit as it is surrounded by some incredibly diverse and stunning landscapes.
-Nestled in the Andes mountains at an altitude of 2,408 metres above sea level, San Pedro is just a short drive from snow-capped volcanoes, the world’s driest desert, vast salt flats, lagoons and geysers.
+Whilst there are only 2,500 inhabitants living in San Pedro, it is a popular place for tourists to visit as it is surrounded by some incredibly diverse and stunning landscapes.
+Nestled in the Andes mountains at an altitude of 2,408 metres above sea level, San Pedro is just a short drive from snow-capped volcanoes, vast salt flats, lagoons, geysers and the world’s driest desert.
+This desert is known as the Atacama Desert and is one of South America’s top places to visit!

 Another reason many tourists visit San Pedro de Atacama is because it is located only 25 miles from the Bolivian border.
 Therefore many people will spend a few days in San Pedro before crossing from Chile into Bolivia.
 The easiest way to do so is to do a 3 day tour starting in San Pedro and finishing in Uyuni, Bolivia (or vice versa if you want to go from Bolivia to Chile).
 You will cross the Salar de Uyuni – the largest salt flats in the world, as well as some really unique and breathtaking landscapes (see below pictures).
 To read more about getting from San Pedro to Bolivia on a 3 day trip click here.